NicolasBernaerts/tasmota/icse/README.md

 Power supply for the complete setup comes from the micro-USB port of the ICSE01xA board.

-Here is an example of PCB board that just fit and works :
+Here is an example of PCB board that just fits and works :

 ![ESP01 board](https://raw.githubusercontent.com/NicolasBernaerts/tasmota/master/icse/tasmota-icse-pcb.png)